RoySegall/django-tivol/README.md

 ### Database migration

-We can pull data from other databases. for now MySql but more will be available in the future.
-Migrations which relied on data from files are pretty easy to set up - tell the mapper where the file store and the mapper will do the have lifting.
-But how data from other databases can be pull easily without a lot of hustle?
+We can pull data from other databases.
+For now, MySQL but more will be available in the future.
+Migrations which relies on data from files are pretty easy to set up - tell the mapper where the file store and the mapper will do the heavy lifting.
+But how data from other databases can be migrated easily without a lot of hustle?
 Well, Django already has a nice DB layer which we can use.
 Let's see how this will work.

 First, we need set the DB connection.
-In you `settings.py`, or `local_settings.py`, you'll need to connections to the DB.
+In your `settings.py`, or `local_settings.py`, you'll need to add connections to the DB.
 Django's documentation has a lot of information for that but you can have a look on the next example: